hapijs/hapi/docs/Reference.md

 - `labels` - a string array of labels used when registering plugins to [`plugin.select()`](#pluginselectlabels) matching server labels.
 Defaults to an empty array `[]` (no labels).
 <p></p>
-- <a name="server.config.location" />`location` - used to convert relative 'Location' header URIs to absolute, by adding this value as prefix.
+- <a name="server.config.location"></a>`location` - used to convert relative 'Location' header URIs to absolute, by adding this value as prefix.
 Value must not contain a trailing `'/'`.
   Defaults to the host received in the request HTTP 'Host' header and if missing, to `server.info.uri`.
 <p></p>
-- <a name="server.config.payload" />`payload` - controls how incoming payloads (request body) are processed:
+- <a name="server.config.payload"></a>`payload` - controls how incoming payloads (request body) are processed:
     - `maxBytes` - limits the size of incoming payloads to the specified byte count.
 Allowing very large payloads may cause the server to run out of memory.
 Defaults to `1048576` (1MB).
 <p></p>
 - `plugins` - plugin-specific configuration.
 Provides a place to store and pass plugin configuration that is at server-level.
 The `plugins` is an object where each key is a plugin name and the value is the configuration.
 <p></p>
-- <a name="server.config.router" />`router` - controls how incoming request URIs are matched against the routing table:
+- <a name="server.config.router"></a>`router` - controls how incoming request URIs are matched against the routing table:
     - `isCaseSensitive` - determines whether the paths '/example' and '/EXAMPLE' are considered different resources.
 Defaults to `true`.
     - `normalizeRequestPath` - determines whether request paths should be normalized prior to matching.
 Normalization percent-encodes reserved characters, decodes unreserved characters, and capitalizes any percent encoded values.
 Useful when serving non-compliant HTTP clients.
       Defaults to `false`.
 <p></p>
-- <a name="server.config.state" />`state` - HTTP state management (cookies) allows the server to store information on the client which is sent back to the server with every request (as defined in [RFC 6265](https://tools.ietf.org/html/rfc6265)).
+- <a name="server.config.state"></a>`state` - HTTP state management (cookies) allows the server to store information on the client which is sent back to the server with every request (as defined in [RFC 6265](https://tools.ietf.org/html/rfc6265)).
     - `cookies` - The server automatically parses incoming cookies based on these options:
         - `parse` - determines if incoming 'Cookie' headers are parsed and stored in the `request.cookies` object.
 Defaults to `true`.